 “Paul, you take care of the pastries; I’ll get Sookie a protein breakfast sandwich.”
 She moves towards the door leading to the kitchen, but stops to glare at her husband.
 “Make sure you put some of those cinnamon rolls in the box.
 Eric loves them.
 Oh, and Godric likes the blueberry scones,” she says as she pushes through the door to get to her kitchen.

 “Woman I know what they like!
-They’ve come here for nearly twenty years, since Godric was taller than Eric.
+They’ve come here for nearly twenty years, back when Godric used to be taller than Eric.
 I don’t need you telling me what they like!”
 Mr. Wiorowski shouts good-naturedly at his wife as he pulls the blue box from the cabinet to begin loading it with pastries.
 Mr. Wiorowski also throws a few pastries in the box that Sookie likes, knowing she is going to be spending a lot of time with Eric and Godric today.
 He fills the box to the point that it is overflowing, needing to use tape and string to hold the box closed.
 All while filling the box, he makes small talk with Sookie, trying to get her to smile and laugh.
 He knows today is significant for her, but he doesn’t know why it holds such great importance.
 The few times she has been to the shop down the street owned by Eric and Godric has been to commemorate a milestone in her life.
 Eric has been in here a few times the last week working on the sketch for Sookie, asking the bakery owners what they thought of his design.
 The one thing that had stuck out to the three people was that there were three sets of initials in the design, none of which were her own.

 Mrs. Wiorowski comes out of the back room carrying a tray holding three large coffees and a bag holding something that seems to be steaming hot.
 She sets the items on the counter and begins ringing up Sookie’s order.
 Of course, the Wiorowski’s never charge Sookie full price when she buys a large order like this.
 To the older couple, she is like family and they want to help her any way they can.
 On more than one occasion, Mrs. Wiorowski has offered Sookie a job because of the delicious treats that she has made for them, but the Southern beauty refuses, saying it’s merely a hobby.
 They know she’s a student, though she is slightly older than most college kids they see.
 But they have no idea how she survives on her own; she’s a full-time student with no job and lives alone off campus.
 How is that possible?